dotnet/runtimelab/docs/design/coreclr/botr/ilc-architecture.md

 On a high level, the role of the object writer is to go over all the marked `ObjectNode`s in the graph, retrieve their data, defined symbols, and relocations to other symbols, and store them in the object file.

-CoreRT compiler contains multiple object writers:
+NativeAOT compiler contains multiple object writers:
-* Native object writer (`src/Native/ObjWriter`) based on LLVM that is capable of producing Windows PE, Linux ELF, and macOS Mach-O file formats
+* Native object writer (`src/coreclr/tools/aot/ObjWriter`) based on LLVM that is capable of producing Windows PE, Linux ELF, and macOS Mach-O file formats
 * Native object writer based on LLVM for WebAssembly
-* CppWriter that generates textual C++ code describing the data structures
 * Ready to run object writer that generates mixed CIL/native executables in the ready to run format for CoreCLR

 Related command line arguments: `--map` produces a map of all the object nodes that were emitted into the object file.